Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Conclusion

 \section{Conclusion}

-This paper introduces the novel continuum-UVMS, a free-floating \removecomment{AUV}\editcomment{underwater vehicle}{} with a continuum manipulator.
+This paper introduces the novel continuum-UVMS, a free-floating underwater vehicle with a continuum manipulator.
+The mechanical and electrical design of the system is explained, as well as the integration of the continuum manipulator with the BlueROV2 platform.
 The kinematics and total Jacobian matrix are mathematically derived as part of the kinematic control algorithm, which generates optimal trajectories.
 Choices of the objective functions for subtask optimization are discussed and compared in simulation.
-Mechanical, electrical, and software designs are introduced to explain the functionality of the entire system.
-The experimental deployment and demonstration of the continuum-UVMS are then presented, with sources of error in the \removecomment{AUV}\editcomment{vehicle}{} control discussed as well.
+The optimization of the trajectory is validated using a kinematic simulation.
+The experimental deployment and demonstration of the continuum-UVMS are then presented, with sources of error in the vehicle control discussed as well.

-Future work should include improvements to the \removecomment{AUV}\editcomment{vehicle}{} closed-loop controller to increase vehicle velocity accuracy and consequently reduce end-effector positioning error, which is vital in many real-world applications.
+Future work should include improvements to the vehicle closed-loop controller to increase vehicle velocity accuracy and consequently reduce end-effector positioning error, which is vital in many real-world applications.
 Better tuning of algorithm parameters may allow the robot to better balance speed and performance, as well as improve optimization of secondary objectives.
 Investigation of new and more sophisticated tasks, and choice of related secondary objectives to optimize such tasks, is an important research area to explore the capabilities of this system.
 Multi-manipulator planning may also be a lucrative research topic, with potential applications including dexterous underwater manipulation, perching, or climbing.

-\begin{IEEEbiography}[{ }]{Justin Sitler} received the B.E. and M.E. degrees in mechanical engineering from Stevens Institute of Technology, Hoboken, NJ USA, in 2019.
-He is currently a Ph.D. student at Stevens Institute of Technology studying underwater robotics.
-His research interests include design, modeling, and prototyping of continuum manipulators and other robotic systems. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Long Wang} received the B.S. degree from Tsinghua University, Beijing, China, in 2010, the M.S. degree from Columbia University, New York, NY, USA, in 2012, and the Ph.D. degree from Vanderbilt University, Nashville, TN, USA, in 2019, all in mechanical engineering.

-He was a Postdoctoral Researcher with the Department of Mechanical Engineering, Columbia University, New York, NY, from 2018 to 2019.
-He is currently an Assistant Professor with the Department of Mechanical Engineering, Stevens Institute of Technology, Hoboken, NJ, USA.
-His research interests include modeling and calibration of continuum robots, surgical robotics, telemanipulation, manipulation, and grasping. \end{IEEEbiography}